-The following proposed Policy 14: ROW codifies the scope and intent of OPALCO's ROW practices and gives staff clear direction for the program.
-This policy is being introduced in the April board meeting, will be discussed at the Annual Meeting and again at the May board meeting.
-After the second reading of the draft policy in May, the Board may vote on the policy.
+The following proposed Policy 14: Right-Of-Way codifies the scope and intent of OPALCO's ROW practices and gives staff clear direction for the program.
+This policy was introduced in the April board meeting, was discussed at the Annual Meeting and again at this May board meeting.